lisaalaz/lisaalaz/README.md

 I am a PhD student in machine learning and natural language processing at Imperial College London.
 Currently I am learning about:

   - 🧠 Reasoning and planning
-  - 🤖 LLMs as agents
+  - 🤖 LLMs as autonomous agents
   - 🎚️ Calibration and robustness